GeoNet/delta/docs/MINISEED_METADATA_CONVENTIONS.md

 Ultimately, these conventions are used at the discretion of the person(s) responsible for the metadata describing equipment changes.
 If, for example, a sensor moved less than 200 m but the geologic or local site conditions changed substantially, a new station may be established to reflect this change.

-### Borehole Naming Conventions
+### Naming Conventions When Moving or Installating Borehole Sensors

-Sensors in a borehole invoke a special set of metadata conventions as follows:
+Naming conventions for borehole sensors follow the same logic as for surface sensors, but with variations as follows:
-- Naming conventions for the station codes and location codes of borehole sensors are the standard conventions, e.g., WHSZ station code, location code 11 for the borehole seismometer at Whataroa DFDP-2b (a station where a surface seismometer also exists).
+- Station codes describe the surface region of the borehole, meaning, as in the case of WHSZ, that a surface sensor can exist with station code WHSZ and location code 10, and a borehole sensor can exist with the same station code but location code 11 (and ~400 m depth).
-- Changes in position in a borehole are not considered as position changes, e.g., WHSZ borehole sensor moving from 5 m to 500 m would not require a change in the sensor's station or location code.
+- Lateral position changes for borehole sensors due to depth changes and borehole tilt do not invoke name change conventions.
-- If multiple sensors of the same type are installed in a borehole, the standard location code conventions apply to distinguish the data from each sensor, but changes in borehole sensor position can occur at any location code without requiring the location or station code to change.
-In this way, the location code "follows" the sensor in the borehole.
+- If a borehole sensor installation depth changes by more than 2 m from the depth of the previous sensor, the station code remains the same but the location code changes.
+Effectively, this convention defines possible location codes at 2, 6, 10, 14, etc. metre depths in boreholes covering 0-4 m, 4-8m, etc. installation depth ranges which - though not rigidly required - should be considered in location code assignment to support long-term order in the metadata.
-- Surface sensors are covered by the standard conventions without special exceptions.
+- Regardless of depth or depth changes, a borehole sensor retains the station code of the equivalent surface installation.

 ## Channel Codes